AngelFelipeMP/Transformers-Sexism-Classification/README.md

 # Cite
-If you find this article <!-- [article](proceedining link) --> or the [code](https://github.com/AngelFelipeMP/Transformers-Sexism-Classification) useful in your research, please cite us as: (link coming soon)
+If you find this [article](https://ceur-ws.org/Vol-3202/exist-paper2.pdf) or the [code](https://github.com/AngelFelipeMP/Transformers-Sexism-Classification) useful in your research, please cite us as: (link coming soon)

 ```